t7yang/vscode-hyper-javascript-snippets/README.md

 Below explain the reason why these snippets have difference design perspective.

 #### Rule 1: Cursor to the end
-Most of the snippets are moving cursor to the end of snippet.
+Snippets make cursor going to the end for let you determine should or should not add a semicolon and easy to going next.

 #### Rule 2: Mostly no semicolon
-Most of the snippets without the end of semicolon, except those snippets who confirm end with semicolon without syntax error.
-Not because of "Standard JS Style" (actually it is not standard).
-Another benefit of remove the semicolon is it work nice with point-free-style.
+Snippets end without a semicolon, except those snippets who surely end up with a semicolon.
+Not because of "Standard JS Style" (actually it is not standard), instead to make you more contorllable to the flow, as well as more friendly to point-free-style (Still some exceptions, see known issues).

-You can determine when to add semicolon, because of "Rule 1", or if you using formater like [Prettier](https://prettier.io/), you will never bother with semicolon issue.
+You still can very easy to determine whether or not to add a semicolon because "Rule 1".
+Or if you using formater like [Prettier](https://prettier.io/), semicolon would never a issue anymore.

-#### Rule 3: Mostly no newline
+#### Rule 3: No newline
-Most of the snippets add the newline only if it is necessary, you determine code should write in one line or multiple line.
+Only if newline is necessary, snippets most with newline.
+You who determine code should write in one line or multiple line.
 Besides, add a newline is just about a click.

 #### Rule 4: Placeholder only if needed
-Not appropriate placeholder may make you do more work to delete it, even break intellisense.
-The placeholder only add if it does not break anything or intellisense break without it.
+Not appropriate placeholder may mess up everything, even intellisense.
+Placeholder is added only if it does not break anything or intellisense break without it.

 #### Known issues
-* Most of the snippets about `import`, `require`, and `export` without `''` at the path place.
-This because of most of path intellisense extensions do not work properly if there is a existed `''`.
+* Snippets about module like `import`, `require`, and `export` are without `''` at the path place.
+This because intellisense extensions may not work properly if there is a existing `''`.

 ### Declarations
 #### `va ⇥` var assignment